W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/v-the-function-of-the-miracle-worker/index.md

 *The sole responsibility of the miracle worker is to accept the Atonement for the miracle-worker’s self.*
 ²This means you recognize that mind is the only creative level, and that mind’s errors are healed by the Atonement.
 ³Once you accept the Atonement, your mind can only heal.
-⁴By denying your mind any destructive potential and reïnstating your mind’s purely constructive powers, you place yourself in a position to undo the level confusion of others.
+⁴By denying your mind any destructive potential and reinstating your mind’s purely constructive powers, you place yourself in a position to undo the level confusion of others.
 ⁵The message you then give to others is the truth that others’ minds are similarly constructive, and others’ miscreations cannot hurt others.
 ⁶By affirming others’ minds are constructive and miscreations cannot hurt, you release the mind from overevaluating the mind’s own learning device, and restore the mind to the mind’s true position as the learner.
 :::